shellyw8542/SEP-10-Making-Breakfast-CYOA/Wake-up/beginning.md

 # Wake up

-As you wake up from a Saturday morning, you're hungry and you are deciding what to do next...
+As you wake up from a Saturday morning, you feel tired and groggy; you got a horrendous night's rest and don't really want to get out of bed.. but at the same time you're also very hungry.
+What should you do?

 [Get out of Bed](Get-out-of-bed)